-If you observe that you are using Advanced Segments quite often you might want to consider creating an additional profile, in which you include only social traffic (remember to always keep an “untouched” profile).
+If you observe that you are using Advanced Segments quite often you might want to consider creating an additional profile, in which you include only social traffic.

-If you add the data available from Google Analytics to the number of followers, likes or +1s, number of interactions, total reach, check-ins and so on, you are able to draw a comprehensive picture about the results your social media activity has and take informed decisions regarding steps to be taken.
+If you add the data available from Google Analytics to the number of followers, likes or the Number of Interactions, Total Reach, check-ins and so on, you are able to draw a comprehensive picture about the results your social media activity has and take informed decisions regarding steps to be taken.

 Apart from the valuable information that you are obtaining from Google Analytics, there’s another tool created by Google that will help you quantify the results from the social media channels you use to promote your business.

 This one tool will help you with the reporting segment of your activity, that of course, will involve data from social networks.

 But, before you can access this data for the sole purpose of analyzing it and presenting it to your client, you’ll have to create a Google Sheet in which you’ll have to introduce the main metrics that interest you.

 Then, month after month, with the help of social reports that you’ll have to download from your desired social networks, you’ll get to analyze and compare data with that offered by Google Analytics in order to have a clear, encompassing picture of all your social marketing efforts.